Alexdall/Resurrect-dead-Nifi/README.md

 Files explanation:

-download_files.sh: backup scritp.
+download_files.sh: backup script.
 Copy of source directories and files to the local current directory in order to to recreate the old nifi container

 Dockerfile: text document that contains all the commands a user could call on the command line to assemble an image.
 In this case, also copy the backup files to new nifi container will be created.